 1. The college/university campus is 100% tobacco-free.
-Tobacco use by staff, faculty, students and visitors is prohibited in all times on all college/university buildings, on all college/university grounds and at all off-campus meetings, conferences and fundraisers.
-(Tobacco is definited as the use of any tobacco product, including by not limited to cigarettes, cigares, chew, snuff, snus, and non-FDA approved nicotine delivery devices, such as electronic cigarettes.)
+Tobacco use by staff, faculty, students and visitors is prohibited at all times in all college/university affiliated buildings, on all college/university grounds and at all off-campus meetings, conferences and fundraisers.
+(Tobacco use is defined as the use of any tobacco product, including but not limited to cigarettes, cigars, chew, snuff, snus, and non-FDA approved nicotine delivery systems, such as electronic cigarettes.)

 2. Appropriate signage explaining the campus policy is posted at key locations, including entrances to campus, buildings, parking lots and on the grounds.